Jane Stanley (died 1803): Life

-Lady Jane Stanley was the daughter of Edward Stanley, 11th Earl of Derby and was born circa 1720.
+Lady Jane Stanley was the daughter of Edward Stanley, 11th Earl of Derby and was born 1736.
 Stanley never married and from 1780 until her death lived at Brook House in Knutsford, Cheshire.
 She maintained a large household and one duty of her footmen was to bring her the latest news as soon as it arrived by mail coach.
 The mail coach used the road in front of Brook House and Stanley paid the guard five shillings a time to fire his pistol when passing to alert her servants of important news.
 A footman would then run to the inn in town to retrieve the news.
 She maintained a sedan chair, cheaper than a horse and carriage and better suited to Knutsford's narrow streets.

 Considered an important and influential figure in Knutsford, Stanley was also well liked by her servants and neighbours.
 Ellis Chadwick, writing in 1910, noted "she had very strict notions of propriety and of the courtesies of life, and would not have them infringed".
 She firmly believed in her right, as a gentlewoman, to walk closest to the wall on the town's footpaths (ie the side away from the kerb).
 On one occasion when a man walking in the other direction chose to keep to the wall she rapped him on the shoulder with her gold-topped cane and told him "whenever you meet a lady - always give her the wall".